AI-Powered Dobin To Unveil Groundbreaking Financial Insights Feature At Singapore Fintech Festival

 With driving financial wellbeing at their core, Dobin's founding team brings together decades of experience to the table.

-The co-founders of Dobin are: Khaled Benguerba, CEO and Co-founder, a financial industry veteran with a background in Visa and American Express; Erwan Mac, Chief Technology Officer and Co-founder, an experienced entrepreneur and technology leader at Bitsmedia, Akamai Technologies, Vivendi, and Google; and Gyanendra Singh, Chief Product Officer and Co-founder, an expert in Credit Risk and Data Analytics with a career spanning OneCard, Visa, Experian, FICO, and ICICI Bank.
-Upcoming Feature Launch
+The co-founders of Dobin are: Khaled Benguerba, CEO and Co-founder, a financial industry veteran with a background in Visa and American Express; Erwan Macé, Chief Technology Officer and Co-founder, an experienced entrepreneur and technology leader at Bitsmedia, Akamai Technologies, Vivendi, and Google; and Gyanendra Singh, Chief Product Officer and Co-founder, an expert in Credit Risk and Data Analytics with a career spanning OneCard, Visa, Experian, FICO, and ICICI Bank.

 Since the full launch of the app in July 2023, Dobin has gained thousands of monthly downloads.
 Dobin's users can seamlessly aggregate, track, and understand their financial data, by securely connecting their bank accounts and credit cards across leading banks.
 This has resulted in a significant adoption rate and enthusiastic user response, with the user base continuing to grow daily.
 Notable features introduced include Expense Trends, Credit Card Offers, and Personalised Discounts.